yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

   </div>
 </div>

-Congratulations, you've completed Chapter 2!
-You have successfully deployed a multi-node YugabyteDB cluster and switched the YugaPlus movie recommendations service to the distributed database with no code-level changes.
-The application took advantage of YugabyteDB's feature and runtime compatibility with PostgreSQL by continuing using libraries, drivers, frameworks, and extensions that were originally created for PostgreSQL.
+Congratulations, you've finished Chapter 2!
+You've successfully deployed a multi-node YugabyteDB cluster and transitioned the YugaPlus movie recommendations service to this distributed database without any code changes.

+The application leveraged YugabyteDB's feature and runtime compatibility with PostgreSQL, continuing to utilize the libraries, drivers, frameworks, and extensions originally designed for PostgreSQL.

+Moving on to [Chapter 3](../chapter3-tolerating-outages), where you'll learn how to tolerate outages even in the event of major incidents in the cloud.